 Mississippi Hunter Education

 Hunter Education works.
 Since 1950, when formal hunter safety programs were introduced, the number of hunting and firearms-related accidents has declined dramatically nationwide.
 In Mississippi, we know that our hunter education efforts have reduced firearms accidents and saved lives.
 The Mississippi Department of Wildlife, Fisheries, and Parks offers hunter education classes free of charge at locations across the state.
-The hunter education course includes 10 hours of instruction, including live shooting.
+The hunter education course includes 10 hours of instruction.
 To obtain hunter education certification, students must be at least 10 years of age and must attend all classroom hours and pass written exam.

 All persons born after January 1, 1972 are required to complete a hunter education course before purchasing a Mississippi hunting license.
 Also Effective July 1, 2000, anyone twelve (12) years of age and under sixteen (16) years of age must have a certificate of satisfactory completion of a hunter education course approved by the Department before hunting alone in this state.
 A child at least twelve (12) years of age and under (16) years of age may hunt without having the certificate of hunter education if the child is in the presence and under the direct supervision of a licensed or exempt hunter at least twenty-one (21) years of age when hunting.